-Yeah, definitely seen that pivot as well.
+Yeah, definitely saw that pivot as well.
 It really depends on the size of the PE firm.
 As you go up in size and move from the middle market investors to the upper middle, to the large PE firms, you see more investment in bringing in operating partners and investment professionals that have strong IT backgrounds.
 They're critical in helping the diligence process get uplifted in a way that is going to help them make good investment strategy decisions.
-But the challenge that they have, and we often work with those firms, is that single person doesn't scale very well for the amount of deal volume that's taking place.
+But the challenge that they have, and we often work with those firms, is that a single person doesn't scale very well for the amount of deal volume that's taking place.
 So, I think that change hasn't meant that they're taking it all in-house, right?
 Just because of the amount of deal volume that they have now, if the volume's a little bit slower, yeah, absolutely, they're, they're doing more of that work themselves.
 But in the last couple of years, we've seen more cases where those people are primary contacts and they're asking us to come in and really lean in a particular area of it, or just do the cyber and the privacy component and really kind of divvying up the work that way.

 Johnathan Gilbert (11:10):

 That's very insightful.
-One other trend that we've seen in the market is just the buy-in build strategy where there's an initial platform investment by a good size company.
+One other trend that we've seen in the market is just the buy-in build strategy where there's an initial platform investment by a good-sized company.
 And then we'll see a number of tuck-ins addon, you know, subsequent to that initial platform investment.
 How important is it to get the right baseline from a protocol infrastructure standpoint?
 You know, whether it's IT systems and people, to cyber security.

 Chad Neale (11:35):

 Yes.
 That's a great question.
 And we're seeing the same thing.
 And I think with the economic climate, you might see more of those types of investments happening.
 It's really all about the PE firm building value through these acquisitions.
-I would argue that you're going to be able to tap into the greatest amount of potential value by ensuring that the platform has got the right IT stack and that it's scalable and that the add-ons will be able to integrate pretty readily through the use of strong technology platforms, well-known ERP systems that have the ability to scale and really support the overall investment strategy.
-We found that some of these organizations that had grown really fast, they had underinvested in technology.
+I would argue that you're going to be able to tap into the greatest amount of potential value by ensuring that the platform has the right IT stack and that it's scalable and that the add-ons will be able to integrate pretty readily through the use of strong technology platforms, well-known ERP systems that have the ability to scale and really support the overall investment strategy.
+We found that some of these organizations that had grown really fast, had underinvested in technology.
 So they were, maybe on a very small ERP platform that didn't scale, they had a lot of customization, So integration was going to be a real challenge.

 Johnathan Gilbert (12:34):

 For sure.
 No, that's very helpful.
 So, as we look about designing insurance programs for a client.
 We're looking to put together the most robust cyber insurance program with market-leading endorsements and terms, and the highest limits as the company wants to buy.
-How beneficial is it to have the expertise from a cyber standpoint and the diligence team also intertwined with the person that's going to be designing and placing that cyber insurance policy?
+How beneficial is it to have the expertise from a cyber standpoint and the diligence team also intertwined with the person who's going to be designing and placing that cyber insurance policy?